usmanmehmood55/ESP32-Rover/README.md

 MQTT added on June 5th.
 Receives 10-character commands from Nvidia Jetson TX2 to operate motors and return distance traveled

-Still working on distance calculations
+Still working on distance calculations, had *some* progress with it, which is included in the latest commit

 Contains main cpp file in src folder and DRV8840.h in include folder